AleBradC/e-commerce/README.md

 # Getting Started

 - clone de project
-- cd server
-- npm run dev
-- cd client
-- npm run dev
+- npm run dev -> to run the server and client

 # Notes: